slegras/EBAI2018/hands-on/hands-on.md

 cd ~/Desktop/EBA2019_chipseq

 ## Download the file
-scp <login>@core.cluster.france-bioinformatique.fr:/shared/projects/eba2019_<login>/EBA2019_chipseq/01-QualityControl/SRR576933_fastqc.html .
+scp <login>@core.cluster.france-bioinformatique.fr:/shared/projects/<your_project>/EBA2019_chipseq/01-QualityControl/SRR576933_fastqc.html .
 # Enter your password
 ```
-7. On your machine, open this file in Firefox.
+8. On your machine, open this file with your favourite web browser.
-8. Launch the FASTQC program on the control file (SRR576938.fastq)
+9. Launch the FASTQC program on the control file (SRR576938.fastq)

 **Analyze the result of the FASTQC program:
 How many reads are present in the file ?